"The mind is everything. What you think you become."

-Movement and nature boost focus
+Movement fuels focus

 Regular micro-breaks of 5-10 minutes improve su...